 While any or all these symptoms may not always end in breast cancer, it is advisable to consult a healthcare professional when any of these symptoms appear.
 Mammograms may help in detecting breast cancer before the appearance of a symptom.
 However, it must be stressed that mammograms are not always successful in discovering breast cancer.
 That does not mean you should not take one!
 Any prevention is better than cure.
 So, go out there, make that visit, consult your doctor and take a step closer to knowledge and, perhaps, relief!

-Risk factor here may refer to anything from age to habits to genetics.
-But the presence of these risk factors doesn’t always mean that one shall definitely be diagnosed with cancer.
-Let’s take a look at a few factors.
+A person’s chances of getting breast cancer are calculated based on certain “risk factors”.
+Risk factor may refer to anything from age to habits to genetics.
+However, the presence of these risk factors doesn’t necessarily mean that one shall definitely be diagnosed with Cancer, but the probability of getting affected by Cancer increases many folds.

 Other risk factors include:

 - Dense breast tissue: Dense breasts have more connective tissue than fatty tissue, which can sometimes make it hard to see tumors on a mammogram.
 Women with dense breasts are more likely to get Breast Cancer.

 - Hormone Therapy: Taking hormones to replace missing estrogen and progesterone in menopause for more than five years raises the risk for Breast Cancer.
 The hormones that have been shown to increase risk are estrogen and progestin when taken together.

 - Contraceptives: Certain forms of oral contraceptive pills have been found to raise Breast Cancer risk.

 - Diethylstilbestrol: a drug given to women to lower chances of miscarriage in the mid-90s.